 Alice’s life as a missionary’s wife was not an easy one.
 She often accompanied him on his visits to the first nations, and often the bands were fighting.
 She is credited with providing a calming influence and disarming the combatants just with her presence15.

 She is also said to have zeal and intrepidness15and was a tower of strength for her husband17.
 When not travelling, her daily life was often spent cleaning, mending, sewing, cooking and teaching the children16, assisting Robert with his surgery and providing bible study7.

 Their first child, Robert, was born in Kincolith in 1870, Alice’s mother travelled north by canoe in order to be with Alice at the birth7.
-While pregnant with their second child, Alice and Robert realized that her pregnancy was not going as planned and travelled to Victoria to have her child.
-Unfortunately, Sophia, born in Victoria, did not live out her first day7.
-Alice returned to the north and her husband as soon as she was well.
+Alice contracted typhoid fever and was ill when she was only days away from her confinement, their second child Sophia lived only a few hours at Kincolith11.
 They remained at Kincolith over the next several years.
 While there, two daughters, Alice (1872) and Lily (1876) were born, as was their second son Richard (1878).
 Alice often spent time alone with the children and local first nations while Robert travelled both as a doctor and as a missionary7.